 A group of undergraduate students in lab coats work in a lab

-CNRS and Imperial are launching a fifth joint call for collaborative PhD proposals between the two institutions.
-The theme for this year’s call is Transformational Science and Technology.
-The call is intended to be open to all areas of science, technology, engineering and medicine.
+CNRS and Imperial are launching a sixth joint call for collaborative PhD proposals between the two institutions.
+The theme for this year’s call supports in particular the three pillars of the CNRS-Imperial International Research Centre for Transformational Science and Technology: Sustainability, Connectivity, Health.
+The call is intended to be open to all areas of science, technology, engineering and medicine but to focus projects in one or more of the IRC’s three challenge areas.
 The aim is to develop collaborative PhD projects that can train and network the next generation of researchers and innovators, offering them expertise not available at just one institution, and to also seed Imperial-CNRS collaborations that can lead to Horizon Europe and other funding opportunities.

-Imperial and CNRS now have 41 PhD students registered with the collaborative PhD programme working on high-impact UK-France projects.
+Imperial and CNRS now have 26 collaborative projects and over 50 PhD students registered with the collaborative PhD programme, working on high-impact UK-France projects.

 This call invites Principal Investigators at CNRS and Imperial to jointly put forward a research project to be underpinned by x1 PhD at CNRS and x1 PhD at Imperial, which includes joint supervision plans and a built-in mobility programme.
 Support for CNRS-Imperial cohort-building activities and relevant training will also be provided each year.